Rohitrocks/PILT_Live/README.md

-# PS Testing LABTech Website
+# PRIYAN INTERNATIONAL LAB AND TECHNOLOGY Website

 ## Deployment Instructions for GoDaddy